Luos-io/Documentation/src/pages/api/api.md

 <h1><a href="#json-api" class="header" id="json-api"><img src="../../_assets/img/json-logo.png" width="80px"> / JSON API</a></h1>

-The <a href="https://en.wikipedia.org/wiki/JSON" target="blank_">JSON formated data</a> is very common and widely used by many programming languages.
+The <a href="https://en.wikipedia.org/wiki/JSON" target="blank_">JSON formatted data</a> is very common and widely used by many programming languages.
 Luos allows you to convert low-level Luos information into JSON objects, enabling conventional programming languages to easily interact with your device.<br/>
 To do that, you must add a specific app service called a [Gate](../tools/gate.md) on your device.